maxmpz/powerampapi/poweramp_api_lib/readme.md

   - [Example: parsing Poweramp track info and showing it in a toast popup](#example-parsing-poweramp-track-info-and-showing-it-in-a-toast-popup)
   - [Other Relevant Poweramp APIs](#other-relevant-poweramp-apis)

-Poweramp Intent based APIs are focused on simplicity: you can just throw a simple Intent to Poweramp to play something, command Poweramp to do something, or get some Poweramp state from the published Intents.
+Poweramp’s Intent-based APIs are designed for simplicity: you can send a basic Intent to play media, control playback, or retrieve state info.
-While being simple the Intent APIs provide almost complete control over Poweramp.
-The intents can be sent programmatically or by the automation apps.
+Despite their simplicity, these APIs offer near-complete control and can be used both programmatically and via automation apps.

 See [src/com/maxmpz/poweramp/player/PowerampAPI.java](src/main/java/com/maxmpz/poweramp/player/PowerampAPI.java) comments for reference.

-### Android 11/targetSdkVersion 30 support
+### Android 11/targetSdkVersion 30 support for the **skins**
-All sample projects and PowerampAPI is built with targetSdkVersion 30.
-Poweramp is built with targetSdkVersion 30 starting from the build 911.
+All sample projects and PowerampAPI is built with targetSdkVersion 30+ (matching actual Poweramp builds).
+Poweramp is built with targetSdkVersion 30 starting from the build 911 and always follows Play requirements for the Target SDK.
-Due to the package visibility changes on Android 11 for the apps compiled with targetSdkVersion 30, ensure your skin AndroidManifest.xml contains:
+Due to the package visibility changes on Android 11 for the apps compiled with targetSdkVersion 30+, ensure your **skin** (or other apps which require querying Poweramp APIs) AndroidManifest.xml contains:
 * queries tag:
 ```xml
 <queries>